Love and/or Hate?! – SEOs & Developers

-Give your developers 1 fact a day about something that is relevant to them and SEO.
-You all care about certain topics already: user experience, speed, etc. But can you really expect from them to know about canonical tags or the inner workings of HREF lang integrations?
+Give your developers 1 fact a day about something relevant to them and SEO.
+Of course, you all care about certain topics already: user experience, speed, etc. But can you really expect them to know about canonical tags or the inner workings of HREF lang integrations?
 I’m convinced they shouldn’t know anything about that until they’ve met you.
-In the end, it’s not part of their education/learning curve and it likely should never be there.
-If you guide your development team and tell them about why certain improvements need to happen you’ll likely over time build up a valuable resource with your developers.
-Hopefully in a way that they can actively contribute to your actual SEO strategy.
+In the end, it’s not part of their education/learning curve, and it likely should never be there.
+On the other hand, if you guide your development team and tell them about why certain improvements need to happen, you’ll likely, over time, build up a valuable resource with your developers.
+Hopefully, in a way that they can actively contribute to your actual SEO strategy.
 That’s why I want to share two stories of how SEOs and Developers could also work together:

 500 Server Request

-A few years ago, when I worked internally with the TwitterCounter team at The Next Web (it was one of their sister companies), the development team was planning on temporarily having to shut down the service for a few hours (2-6 hours depending on the progress).
-Not great as a user experience, but it was inevitable as the servers were about to hit their limits and needed to be upgraded.
-Specifically for SEO, this meant that tens of millions of pages wouldn’t be accessible (including crawlers) for the duration of the maintenance.
-Not great, but obviously for SEO you can take the right precautions.
-As our development had been sitting together with me for months I had the chance to slowly educate them on a lot of SEO topics (including dealing with maintenance shutdowns).
-So when the time came to shutdown the servers the amazing question that came up was: “So, I imagine that we’ll put up a temporary 50X status code so we will tell search engines that we are doing server maintenance).”
+A few years ago, when I worked internally with the TwitterCounter (RIP 🙁 ) team at The Next Web (one of their sister companies), the development team was planning to temporarily shut down the service for a few hours (2-6 hours depending on the progress).
+It was not great as a user experience, but it was inevitable as the servers were about to hit their limits and needed to be upgraded.
+Specifically for SEO, this meant that tens of millions of pages wouldn’t be accessible (including for crawlers) for the duration of the maintenance.
+Not great, but obviously, for SEO, you can take the right precautions.
+As our development had been sitting together with me for months (literally, they sat right next to me), I had the chance to slowly educate them on many SEO topics (including dealing with maintenance shutdowns).
+So when the time came to shut down the servers, the amazing question that came up was: “So, I imagine that we’ll put up a temporary 50X status code, so we will tell search engines that we are doing server maintenance).”
 I don’t think there was ever a better moment in time where developers stepped up with the right mindset and understanding about SEO.

-At Postmates we wanted to run experiments on title tags on different kind of templates.
-As page were crawled very frequently and there was enough traffic it meant that we could run a few dozen experiments potentially on a yearly basis just on that.
+At Postmates, we wanted to run experiments on title tags on different kinds of templates.
+As pages were crawled very frequently and there was enough traffic, it meant that we could run a few dozen experiments potentially yearly just on that.
 Which meant that it would be a lot of work every few weeks to create/update experiments.
-Instead, she approached us with the question if it was Ok to build a tiny CMS so we could run title experiments ourselves.
+Instead, she approached us with the question if it was Ok to build a tiny CMS to run title experiments ourselves.
 A great case to show that it took a developer a few more days to build this on top of that but that it also provided us with the ability to work without her on this so we could leverage her (or others in our organization) for other (likely more high leverage) projects.

-Are you celebrating success with your development team, have you showed them the results of their ideas and the work that they’ve done?
-How consistent do you share these learnings?
-When we launched projects at Postmates, we went back to them on a regular basis to show them how a canonical change or an additional category index page had helped our efforts to push another page.
+Are you celebrating success with your development team?
+Have you shown them the results of their ideas and the work that they’ve done?
+How consistently do you share these learnings?
+For example, when?
+When we launched projects at Postmates, we went back to them regularly to show them how a canonical change or an additional category index page had helped our efforts to push another page.
 In the best cases, we could tell them how much additional revenue this had resulted in because we initiated either new pages or the updates were significant enough to measure impact.